Tell Abu Hureyra: Occupation history

 First occupation (c.
-11,300-9,400 BCE)
+11,300-9,400 BP)

 Remain of Epipalaeolithic 1A (11,300-10,800 cal BC) pit dwellings in the foreground, and reconstruction of phase 1A pit dwellings of Abu Hureyra.

 The village of Abu Hureyra had two separate periods of occupation: An Epipalaeolithic settlement and a Neolithic settlement.
 The Epipaleolithic, or Natufian, settlement was established c.
 13,300 years ago and lasted until 11,400 BP.
 During the first settlement, the village consisted of small round huts, cut into the soft sandstone of the terrace.
 The roofs were supported with wooden posts, and roofed with brushwood and reeds.
 Huts contained underground storage areas for food.
 The houses that they lived in were subterranean pit dwellings.
 The inhabitants are probably most accurately described as "hunter-collectors", as they didn't only forage for immediate consumption, but built up stores for longterm food security.
 They settled down around their larder to protect it from animals and other humans.
 From the distribution of wild food plant remains found at Abu Hureyra it seems that they lived there year-round.
 The population was small, housing a few hundred people at most—but perhaps the largest collection of people permanently living in one place anywhere at that time.

 The inhabitants of Abu Hureyra obtained food by hunting, fishing, and gathering of wild plants.
 Gazelle was hunted primarily during the summer, when vast herds passed by the village during their annual migration.
 These would probably be hunted communally, as mass killings also required mass processing of meat, skin, and other parts of the animal.
 The huge amount of food obtained in a short period was a reason for settling down permanently: it was too heavy to carry and would need to be kept protected from weather and pests.

 Other prey included large wild animals such as onager, sheep, and cattle, and smaller animals such as hare, fox, and birds, which were hunted throughout the year.
 Different plant species were collected, from three different eco-zones within walking distance (river, forest, and steppe).
 Plant foods were also harvested from "wild gardens" with species gathered including wild cereal grasses such as einkorn wheat, emmer wheat, and two varieties of rye.
 Several large stone tools for grinding grain were found at the site.

 Abu Hureyra 1 had a variety of crops that made up the system.
 Their resources consisted of 41% Rumex and Polygonum, 43% rye and einkorn, and the remaining 16% lentils.